 When the bears are off exhibit, they still have an outside yard they can go into if they so choose.
 Both of the north exhibits are close to bedrooms and, if needed, the keepers can give the pandas access to the bedrooms.
 The bedrooms offer a dry and cozy area for the pandas.
 Keepers often fill a giant tub full of hay or shavings for the bears to rest in, and there is a garden room for them to go into as well.
 Having a building between them and the extra noise often makes a huge difference in a panda’s comfort level and helps diminish any stress behavior.

 Bai Yun is an expert at dealing with noise.
 When we were building the rest of Panda Trek, she was still able to be out in the main viewing area, right next to the noise.
 There were, of course, days where we noticed that she was a little annoyed with the activity level and so gave her access to her bedroom.
 There are several cameras in the area, and the panda narrator and guest ambassador all keep an eye—and ear—out for her to make sure that she is comfortable.
 In many situations, just giving her 10 to 15 minutes in her bedroom to get a little break will often set her right.
 In addition, we always do our best to make sure that she has extra bamboo that she is fond of and to try and keep her busy with enrichment.

 Come see us soon, and please know that we are always thinking of how to make this an easy time for our animals!

-Jennifer Chapman is a keeper at the San Diego Zoo.
+Anastasia Horning is a panda narrator and keeper at the San Diego Zoo.
 Read her previous post, Talkin’ about Takins.